 Respect for one another is fundamental to working in an effective, efficient and innovative manner.
 Disrespectful or unprofessional communications and behavior can disrupt the proper functioning of work units.
 The Human Resources Team ensures a respectful workplace free of disrespectful and unprofessional communications or behavior by providing effective and non-retaliatory problem solving processes that address concerns.

 Employees are expected to conduct themselves in a manner that demonstrates professionalism and respect for others in the workplace.
 Employees can support a respectful workplace by reporting incidents that may violate this policy to the Chief Human Resources Officer (CHRO), Megan Zothman, or their supervisor.
 The CHRO and supervisor are expected to take timely and appropriate action when a complaint (informal or formal) is made alleging violation of this policy.
 Retaliation is prohibited against any employee who initiates a complaint.

 Together we can ensure our workplace environment is a safe place for all of our employees to thrive professionally, mentally, emotionally, and physically.

 Minnesota Management & Budget (MMB), the state agency charged with developing and implementing workplace policies for the executive branch of state government, takes the position that HR/LR Policy #1432 Respectful Workplace applies to all executive branch employees, including employees of Minnesota State Colleges and Universities.

 MMB’s Respectful Workplace Policy makes concrete the standards of workplace conduct that most college and university employees already assumed applied and that Bemidji State University and Northwest Technical College previously expected of its employees.
 The policy is MMB’s codification of these standards of conduct in a written policy.

-To submit a Respectful Workplace Complaint or if you have questions about the process, please contact:
+To submit a Respectful Workplace Complaint or if you have questions about the process, please contact your supervisor or:

 Chief Human Resources Officer